 It is important to know what you’re looking for in a content audit and what you hope to achieve from it.
 Otherwise, you will be faced with overwhelming information that you won’t know what to do with.

 Struggling websites need content audits the most.
-Figure out why your website is struggling and conduct a content audit to strengthen it and resolve any issues.
+Determine why your website is struggling and conduct a content audit to strengthen it and resolve any issues.

 Create a Spreadsheet and Set KPIs

-Once you’ve established why you want or need to have a content audit, you will then need to create a spreadsheet of all content you will be reviewing.
+Once you’ve established why you want or need to have a content audit, you must create a spreadsheet of all the content you will be reviewing.

 Adeolu Eletu

-Content audit spreadsheets vary by who is conducting them and what content assets they are looking to review.
+Content audit spreadsheets vary by who is conducting them and what content assets they want to review.
 Every page on a website should contain solid keywords and inbound links.
 Knowing which pages or posts receive the most traffic and shares is also helpful.

 You will likely notice a trend that certain content does better and re-strategize to publish more of the performing content.
 Every bit of the collected data in a website audit spreadsheet is valuable and offers helpful insight.